 You will notice that what I have discussed so far is similar to points one and two.
-We create our rational mind and the poor programming that leads to our suffering and pain is the result of taking on fallacious ideas and beliefs.
+We create our rational mind and the poor programming that leads to our suffering and pain is the result of taking on needs, attachments, fallacious ideas and beliefs and so on.
 As a result of the poor programming we have issues and challenges perpetuating our pain.
 The parallels are strong enough so that we can take the same approach to healing our pain as we do to awakening our awareness.

 We must recognize that we are the source of our pain lies in our minds and then we use our adult thinking mind to examine our mistaken beliefs and resolve them.
 It can take some looking to find them, but if we are persistent we can do so.
 However, even when we find them we may not be able to modify them without the last stage, that of alignment.

 Clearing out pain requires us to, in a very real way, surrender.
 Not a surrender that is a giving up, our pain is caused by our thoughts, and these are what we must surrender.
 If one is set on clearing the pain, they must find the beliefs that lead to their pain and find a way to let them go.
 This is made harder when we try to cling to these beliefs that are not a reflection of the “way things are”, a number of which I shared above.

 Our ego stands in the way of the path to alignment with our “true self”.
 We do not control our lives; we have the illusion of control.
 Our mind is our creation and we created it by our reactions to experiences.
 The problem is it is our clothes, and not us, yet once we have constructed it we start to rely on it exclusively.
 Once that happens it becomes very protective and can even sabotage our efforts.
 Well, the beliefs that are part of it do that.
 I spoke about this in Awareness and Consciousness (5).